ukasz1/chochliki/README.md

 # Chochliki
 A single responsive page based on the Bootstrap and JS.
-See online on <a href="https://mitkowski-chochliki.netlify.app/">Netlify</a>.
+To run the site you can simply download the folder and click <i>index.html</i> \
+\
+<a href="https://mitkowski-chochliki.netlify.app/">See online</a> on Netlify.

 ## Used Technologies
 - Bootstrap